culturesofknowledge/emplaces/misc/20190620-prosopography-initial-thoughts.md

 This introduces a Group entity to represent the union, and specializations of the participants to represent their roles.

 Compared with the SNAP approach, which effectively reifies a relationship property applied between two people, this approach can generalize to any number of members in a relationship.
 Or even a role like President that is filled by just one person at a time.
+I think the SNAP relationship classes could be used to sub-class the base type (`crm:E74_Group`), and the role classes used might be derived from these.
+A disadvantage of this approach is that it involves introducing a fair number of new terms (compared with, say, SNAP).

 # Tentative proposal for ongoing work